Article written by

 Why Does Cannabis Make Me Feel Sleepy?

-How to Avoid Falling Asleep after Smoking Weed
+How to Avoid Falling Asleep After Smoking Weed

-Medical marijuana users often like to start their day with a cannabis smoke session.
+Medical marijuana users often like to start their day with a cannabis smoking session.
 If you use marijuana in the morning, chances are you want to go on with your day rather than shutting the blinds and falling back into slumber.

-Here are some strategies you can try to stay alert when using marijuana no matter what time of day or night it is.
+Here are some strategies you can try to stay alert when using marijuana, no matter what time of day or night it is.

 Choose a Cannabis Strain Low in THC

-Not only will these cannabis strains help beginner users avoid the “couchlock effect,” but they are also good for novice cultivators due to their ease of growth.
+Not only will these cannabis strains help beginner users avoid the “couch lock effect,” but they are also good for novice cultivators due to their ease of growth.

 Balance out CBD and THC

 Another surefire way to stave off lethargy is to carefully balance your CBD and THC ratios.
-The ratio of 1:1 is a popular place to start, but you may opt to choose a cannabis product heavier in CBD.
+The ratio of 1:1 is a popular place to start, but you may choose a cannabis product heavier in CBD.
 To ensure that your ratios and dosages are precise, talk with a qualified physician and always make your purchases from a licensed dispensary.

 Furthermore, not all scientific evidence is in agreement that CBD has the ability to temper THC.
 Some studies have shown that CBD may have a beneficial counteractive effect against THC, but more research is needed.
 Again, when in doubt, seek the counsel of a doctor specializing in medical marijuana.